 So the nominal discharge rating indicates how much voltage the device can discharge.
 To use the water analogy above.
 A larger discharge rating indicates a large hose that is able to handle a greater amount of water.

 Power your home or business with an electrician you can trust.
-Truitt Electric & Security in Knoxville, Tennessee, provides high quality, professional electrical services.
+Truitt Electric, LLC. in Knoxville, Tennessee, provides high quality, professional electrical services.
 You can count on us and our work, every time.
 Our wiring is safe and reliable.

 Family-Owned & Operated • Home-Grown in Knoxville